tdauth/scala-futures-promises/README.md

 Only the core methods have to be implemented by a concrete implementation.
 The trait `Factory` has to be extended for creating instances of the concrete implementations.

+The derived method `firstSucc` actually completes the final future with the final thrown exception if both futures fail since we cannot rely on broken promises in Scala because of the garbage collection.
+For the same reason the exception type `BrokenPromise` is never used in Scala.

 ## Automatic Build with TravisCI
 [![Build Status](https://travis-ci.org/tdauth/scala-futures-promises.svg?branch=master)](https://travis-ci.org/tdauth/scala-futures-promises)